ZhdanDeveloper/WebLibrary/README.md

 Just an instance of WebAPI based on Repository + UoW

+Architecture - 3 layred